 When building your campus recruiting team, it’s important to mind your dollars and cents.
 With employees spending most of their time recruiting on campus, the cost of travel and lost productivity can hit your business hard without a budget strategy.
 However, campus recruiting is possible even for organizations with a limited budget.

-When creating (or modifying) your campus recruitment budget, start with a clearly defined strategy.
-Understand your company’s needs.
 What is your current cost-per-hire, and how could you improve it by recruiting on campus?
 Are you pursuing undergraduates or graduate or doctoral students?
 Who from your company will attend recruiting events?
 A junior or senior employee?
 How will you deck out your recruiting booth?
 Giving away any swag?

 These are just some questions employers should consider when creating their campus recruitment budget.
 Remember, plan early and plan often.

-Save these campus recruiting budgeting basics
+Save these campus recruiting budgeting basics.

 How to Execute a Successful Campus Recruiting Event

 70% of companies are recruiting on campus, which means pressure is mounting to stand out at career fairs and recruitment events.
+Here are some recruiting event ideas to consider:

 Download the campus recruitment events checklist